kiegroup/github-action-build-chain/README.md

   > annotations-prefix: "OS ${{ matrix.os }}"
   > ```

+- **enable-parallel-execution** (optional. false by default): By enabling parallel execution, build-chain will try to detect projects that can be executed parallely without any conflicts i.e. no 2 projects where 1 depends on another will be executed parallely.

 - **additional-flags** (optional. '' by default): The chance to define additional flags for the execution, as it is done on the CLI side.
 Just semicolon (;) separated, like '--skipParallelCheckout;--skipExecution;-t (mvn .\*)||\$1 -s settings.xml'.

   > ```